the-markup/investigation-youtube-ad-placements/README.md

 ## Data
-This directory is where inputs, intermediaries and outputs are saved.
+This directory is where inputs, intermediaries, and outputs are saved.
 ```
 data
 ├─── reference